 What’s it?
-A Darkish Souls-inspired 2D RPG with extremely efficient boss battles.
+A Darkish Souls-inspired 2D RPG with extraordinarily environment friendly boss battles.

 Anticipate to pay: $20 / £15

 Author: Grownup Swim Video video video video games

 Reviewed on: GTX 1050Ti, i7-7700HQ CPU, 8GB RAM